onera/cwipi/doc/sphinx/source/client_server_cwipi/client_server_cwipi.rst

 Client-Server
 #############

 Client-Server CWIPI is a degenerate mode of the new version of CWIPI in terms of performance.
-It has been developped to be able to do a coupling between parallel codes with a different version of MPI.
+It has been developped upon user request to couple closed-source software with specific MPI implementations hindering compatibility to other software.
+Communications between client and server are based on TCP/IP sockets.
+The servers communicate using MPI protocol running the classical implementation of the library.
 The API's of this mode and the new CWIPI version are broadly similar.

 There is a Python interface for this mode.
 A Fortran might be developped upon request.